dkevin96/ecom-shop/server/note.md

 Use spinner and wait for fetchstatus=succedded

 ## 15.06

 - User can checkout.
 In checkout page, dispatch checkout(), which will (in BE) retrieve the cart_id and user_id from passport object.
 Then it will
   [X] FInish checkout api (order) can order, add order to BE
   [X] Stripe

 ## 16.06

 [X] Add helmet to FE and BE ( remember to add helmetprovider tag to index js) [X] order history page
 [] product page

 ## 17.06

 [X] Fix build error.
 Cause: content security policy prevents app from using scripts and images from other sites.
 Fix: install chrome disable content policy- extension
 -> dont know if this error still exist when deploy

+## Heroku-Command

+1. heroku login